ShenLongVansh/Deepfake-CI-CD/Readme.md

 # CI/CD Pipeline for Model Processing (VoiceGuardAI)
 🔗 Live Deployment: http://167.71.235.99:8000/

 This project is part of **Task 11: CI/CD Pipeline for Deepfake Processing**, focused on building a **fully automated CI/CD pipeline** for an inference service.

-The primary objective is to demonstrate **DevOps best practices**: automated testing, containerization, continuous integration, and continuous deployment — not model accuracy or frontend sophistication.
+The primary objective is to demonstrate **DevOps best practices** : automated testing, containerization, continuous integration, and continuous deployment — rather than model accuracy or frontend sophistication.

 ---

-## 🚀 Current Project State (Final)
+## 🚀 Project Overview (Final State)

-This repository contains a **FastAPI-based inference service** (currently using a mock detection layer) that is:
+This repository contains a **FastAPI-based inference service** with an integrated backend, frontend, and model interface that is:

 - Automatically tested on every code change
 - Containerized using Docker